MDK: Origins

 MDK was a reaction, or outburst, from having worked back-to-back on cartoon games such as Aladdin, Jungle Book and Earthworm Jim.
 Don't get me wrong, I loved working on those games and learning new styles; but my heart is in fantasy and science fiction.
 I knew straight away that this was what I wanted to do next.

 Bruty's first image for the game was a doodle of an armor suit with a self-contained machine gun, and a helmet that could be used as a sniper rifle.
 Once he had this concept in place, he wrote a rough draft of the story, and brought together a small team of people with whom he had worked before; programmer Andy Astor, designer Tim Williams, artist and designer Bob Stevenson, animator Shawn Nelson and, later, programmer Martin Brownlow.
 One of the first decisions the team made was not to develop the game for the system with which they had the most experience, the Sega Genesis, but instead to develop it for the PC, making it Shiny's first PC game.

 Developing for the PC brought a number of advantages, not the least of which was it allowed the team to make the game using 3D computer graphics.
 As Bruty explains, "I wanted to work on PC because the game was 3D, which wasn't an option on consoles at that point."
 Tim Williams explains another advantage of working on PC was "it meant I wouldn't have to tone the game down to deal with the Sega and Nintendo's ratings boards.
 I loved [the concept].
 I could see the game immediately would have a unique look and plenty of design opportunities.
 We were all big fans of the Alien movies and H. R. Giger, so that probably had some influence."
 As Shiny intended the game to be gory, even going so far as to study tapes of people dying in gruesome manners to see the effects of violent deaths on the human body, this lack of censorship was ideal.
-Once the decision was made to develop for the PC, the team quickly decided they wanted to make a game that would push the boundaries of PC gaming beyond anything seen up to that point.
+Once the decision was made to develop for the PC, the team quickly decided they wanted to make a game that would push the boundaries of PC games beyond anything seen up to that point.

 The naming of Kurt Hectic was inspired by two disparate sources.
 In the early stages of development, some of the team saw the 1993 Mike Leigh film, Naked, in which David Thewlis' character says to a junkie, "What is it like in your head?
 Hectic?"
 Bruty and Williams loved the line, and decided Hectic should be the character's surname.
 When trying to think of his first name, they wanted to name him after someone who lived a notoriously hectic life, and settled on Kurt Cobain.